konradha/explore-ising-ml-model/README.md

   (maybe inherent in Pytorch as original work uses keras)
 - the straightforward idea to extend the ML model by a 2-unit hidden layer can immediately predict the nice properties of the Ising model
-- the graph on "inferred probabilities" is, at times, not reproducible -- we strongly depend on the seed but I wager that this happens in less than 10% of cases
+- the graph on "inferred probabilities" is, at times, not reproducible -- we strongly depend on the seed;
+  see below
 - overall a very illuminating paper giving us _some_ intuition on what's actually going on for simple NN architectures _and_ we have some theory on the data-generating process
 - more implementation shortcomings: initialization for the Ising model and the paper's suggestions varies; "1HLNN" has